Property law in Ghana: Statutory law

 Ghana's current property statutory law system is an amalgamation of departments and policies aimed at identifying procedures associated with the acquisition, registration, and ownership of land.
 Ghana codified laws about land ownership in the constitution of Ghana ratified in 1992.

 The constitution identified public land and minerals as "vested in the president on behalf of, and in trust for, the people of Ghana."
 Public lands are considered any land the government compulsively attained after the ratification of the 1992 Constitution.
-The practice of compulsively acquiring land was codified first in the State Lands Act of 1962, which allowed the government to acquire land for the purposes of "national interest or other purposes connected."
+The practice of compulsively acquiring land was codified first in the State Lands Act, 1962 (Act 125), which allowed the government to acquire land for the purposes of "national interest or other purposes connected."
 The government's only way to gain land is through compulsory acquisition, so a lot of land is taken from private land owners, causing many issues between the federal government and the private landowners, some of them being insufficient or untimely payments to landowners from the government and minimal communication of the transaction throughout all parties.
 In addition, Ghana's compulsory acquisition of public land and minerals for government use has long been a controversial practice and has led to many landowners uninterested in taking care of natural resources they own because they know they will have to sell it to the government eventually.
 The National Land Policy is the first land policy that acknowledges the dysfunction of the government acquisition of private land and how the government fails to complete payments to landowners who are forced to sell their land to the government under compulsory acquisition laws.
 Policy states that compensation from the government to landowners should be negotiated and agreed upon by the necessary parties.
 While this policy is law, it is unclear if the government has taken steps to remedy the issues outlined in the policy.

 The constitution also names the Land Commission as the department of government created to direct the use of public lands, propose growth strategies and policies to the President and relevant authorities concerning the public lands and minerals, and oversees the implementation of land title registrations procedures.